10 Days Rwanda & Uganda Primates Safari

 Time permitting, you can visit the Botanical Gardens Entebbe, eat a nice pizza at the beach of Lake Victoria or just relax at the swimming pool of one of the resorts.

-Your drive/guide will take you to Entebbe Airport to catch your flight home.
+Your driver-guide will take you to Entebbe International Airport for your flight back home